Gastroenteritis In Babies

 Are there any tests for gastroenteritis in babies?

 Most of the time, the “stomach flu” is diagnosed based on baby’s symptoms.
 (Is he throwing up frequently?
 Having lots of loose, runny stools?
-He probably has a stomach bug — especially if symptoms subside in a day or so.)
+He or she probably has a stomach bug—especially if symptoms subside in a day or so.)

-If your child’s symptoms aren’t improving and you take him in to the doctor, they may collect a stool sample, which can be sent to a lab to determine the cause of infection.
+If your child’s symptoms aren’t improving and you take him or her to the doctor, he or she may collect a stool sample, which can be sent to a lab to determine the cause of infection.
 A stool sample can be helpful in ruling out a bacterial or parasitic infection (which could cause similar symptoms).

 How common is gastroenteritis in babies?

 Really common!
 Some of the most common stomach bugs—viruses that attack the digestive system—are more common in babies and toddlers than in older kids and adults.
 Rotavirus, for example, is the leading cause of vomiting and diarrhea in infants and toddlers; it’s most common in kids between the ages of 3 months and 15 months.
 (Rotavirus infections have been decreasing, though, since the introduction of the rotavirus vaccine in 2006.)
 Adenoviruses and astroviruses are two other stomach bugs that frequently infect infants and toddlers.

 Stomach bugs are contagious.
 The viruses that cause stomach upset are present in the stool and vomit of infected people.
 That’s probably why stomach infections spread so easily among little kids.
 Diapers can leak, and it’s hard sometimes to clean things up thoroughly before another child comes into contact with the area.
 Many stomach bugs can survive for hours on surfaces.

 Stomach bugs can become airborne when a child with one vomits, so if your child is present when another child throws up, he or she could swallow airborne particles that contain the virus.